jahwi/bget/docs/readme.txt

 TROUBLESHOOTING
-[1] If the download methods fail and you're sure there's an internet connection, it is possible your Antivirus software is blocking it.
+[1] If the download methods fail and you're sure there's an internet connection, it is possible your Antivirus software is blocking them.
 This can be solved bt whitelisting Bget's path.

 Contact
 If you're having an issue with bget, would like to submit a script or just want to chat (jk, we're boring people), contact us at batchget [at] gmail [dot com]